PODCAST: Are You Using Sunscreen Correctly?Sep. 13, 2022

 ANNIE: I always tell people new sunscreen every year.
 Don't baby your sunscreen.
 Use it up.

 ZACH: And what is it for?
 It’s there to protect you!
 So, I'm all about putting as much on as possible.
-I've had some burns in my time, and I just don't want that to happen again if I can avoid it.
+I've had some pretty bad burns in my time, and I just don't want that to happen again if I can avoid it.
 So, I probably put too much on, but that makes me feel better not knowing it's going to expire in a year anyway.

 ANNIE: Exactly.
 And there is not a “too much” — you can't overuse your sunscreen.